 Are parents required to help in the school?

 We also ask that parents volunteer a total of 16 hours over an above this classroom support, 8 hours in each half of the year.
 We ask that you give us two post-dated cheques for $125.00 each.
-At the end of each Semester we will either cash your cheque or return it if you have completed your volunteer time.
+At the end of each semester, we will either cash your cheque or return it if you have completed your volunteer time.
 You will be able to sign up for your choice of volunteer opportunities.
 We will have things you can do from home and at the school.
 Tasks may include:

-Cleaning, painting, maintenance, stuffing envelopes, helping with school events, delivering flyers etc.
+Cleaning, painting, maintenance, stuffing envelopes, helping with school events, delivering flyers, etc.

 Are all families expected to do fundraising?

 Not all families will be able to contribute in the same fashion, but each family is asked to raise a minimum of $250 per year (or $100 if you only have a child in Kindergarten).
 Most families find it very easy to do this because of the creative fundraisers that we have planned.
-For example, many raise well over this amount on the Read-a-Thon alone.
+For example, many is raised well over this amount on the Read-a-Thon alone.
 By specifying a dollar amount on the fundraising, we have virtually eliminated the problem of some families simply coasting on the hard work of others, and it makes it clear to all what is meant by "helping with fundraising."
 Those who prefer may simply write a cheque to cover their fundraising commitment and not participate in the fundraising activities.

 Tuition and Fees